 New York State Education Law allows Rockland Community College to waive the cost of tuition for senior adults 60 years of age and older who wish to observe and audit credit courses on a space available basis.
 Auditing students are responsible for lab and other course-related fees associated with the course.
 As observers, senior adults are not examined, graded, nor given academic credit.

-Senior adult audit registrations are processed one week before the start of the semester and throughout the first week of classes.
+Senior adult audit registrations are processed one week after the start of the semester.
 If usage trends indicate that a course will have sufficient openings to accommodate senior adult audits, senior registrations will be processed in the order that they were received.

 Senior taking courses for credit are required to pay regular tuition rates.
 These include courses taken to satisfy professional requirements, to maintain credentials, and to meet continued education requirements.
 All senior adults taking a course on a contract basis will be charged $25.00 per credit.
 Senior adults may also take courses through Partnership Programs.